Artie Atherton

-Arthur "Artie" Atherton (born Charles Arthur Moll; January 30, 1890 – May 31, 1920) was an American entertainer, showman and circus sideshow performer during the early 20th century, who was billed as "the living human skeleton" or "skeleton dude".
+Arthur "Artie" Atherton (born Charles Arthur Moll; January 30, 1890 – May 31, 1920) was an American entertainer and showman, known for his work as a circus sideshow performer in the early 20th century.
+He was famously billed as "the living human skeleton" or "skeleton dude".

-Biography
+Early life

 He was born Charles Arthur Moll, in Saginaw, Michigan on January 30, 1890, weighing just 2 lbs at birth.
 Until the age of 6, his parents carried him around on a pillow due to his frailty.
 He used a wheelchair until the age of 10 and for greater mobility used crutches until the age of 17.
 He was the son of Alphons “Al” Moll (1871–1952) and Mary “Francis” Smith (1868–1949).
 His father was a salesman of dried goods from Pontiac, Michigan, of dual German parentage with roots back to Hamburg.
 His mother was born in Wallaceburg, Ontario.

+Career

 He joined the Barnum & Bailey Circus in 1909, and took the stage name of Artie Atherton, working alongside many others like him with disabilities and unique physical traits, who were subject to mockery.
 He also worked as a reporter for a Chicago newspaper during the circus off-season.
 Atherton initially worked as a barker for Barnum & Bailey’s traveling circus, which the company billed as "The Greatest Show on Earth".